 There will be plenty of opportunities to get messy at school.
 There are gardens, greenhouses, cooking opportunities, paint, glue and sand to explore.
 We recommend keeping an extra set of clothes in the car in case you need a neater child for dentist visits and such.

 We encourage children to dress themselves as soon as they can sit up and grasp a sock.
 We give them plenty of time and encouragement to figure out the range of challenges in buttons, zippers, snaps, clasps, buckles and straps.
-When your student is in the toddler classes there will be lots of changes throughout the day.
+When your student is in the infant and toddler classes there will be lots of changes throughout the day.
 In early childhood classes there will still be spills, wet work and soggy days on the playground that will also require a change of clothes kept in the locker.

 We recommend clothing that is comfortable and that your child can manage easily without help.
 Look for school clothing that allows your child’s personality to show rather than that of a cartoon character or super hero.
-Some parents let children wear Disney characters on their pajamas, just not to school.
+Some parents let children wear popular characters on their pajamas, just not to school.

 Please no violent or gory images or phrases.